wehouse/purchase-or-not/PITCHME.md

 ## Final Notes on Model Analysis

-* Good Accuracy, High Precision/Low Recall -> Useful for predicting positive outcomes highly accurately but will miss a lot of potential positive outcomes.
-In plain English, this model when it predicts someone is going to answer positively to a sales call, results are quite reliable (high precision and accuracy).
+* Good Accuracy, High Precision/Low Recall.
 * Caveat here is, a lot of potential sales leads will fall through the cracks due to misclassification (low recall)
 * Worst problem with the model comes from data itself...
 Class Imbalance.
 How many positive outcomes in comparison to negatives?